Home Renovation Project in Beverly Crest, California: Construction of a Small Basement Wine Cellar

-California Renovations: Making a Beverly Crest Home More Stunning by Adding a Wine Cellar
+California Renovations: Making a Beverly Crest Home More Stunning by Adding a Glass Wine Cellar

 Our wine cellar designers created 3D drawings based on the details that were gathered during the client consultation.
 We presented the sketches to the client.
 As soon as she approved the proposed design, we started building the custom wine room.